 Raise the ISO speed (p.
-62) or set the flash to any setting other than (flash off)(Basic Guide p.
-12), or secure the camera to something, such as a tripod.
+67) or set the flash to any setting other than (flash off), or secure the camera to something, such as a tripod (p.
+17).

 A appears.

 This displays when using a memory card that has print settings or transfer settings set by other DPOF-compliant cameras.